ebzzry/ebzzry.github.io/src/y.md

 The Y combinator has been both a source of inspiration and frustration for many.
-It evokes a eureka-like sensation once you get past the wall, but it also renders us scratching your heads when it just doesn't make sense to traverse the labyrinth.
+It evokes a eureka-like sensation once you get past the wall, but it also renders us scratching your heads when it just doesn’t make sense to traverse the labyrinth.
 This post aims to bring my own approach on how to derive the Y combinator.
 It may not be the most elegant way, but it may work for you.